marcelpatrick/3rdPersonShooter/README.md

 #### 5.3.1: ActorDied() function

-In ToonTanksGameMode Declare the ActorDied() function.
+In ToonTanksGameMode.h Declare the ActorDied() function.
 Add a Tank variable to check if the dead actor was the tank or the tower.
 Override BeginPlay().
 ```cpp
 public: